canonical/azure-auth-integrator/README.md

 ```

-The latest Azure Service Principal connection information shared by the `azure-auth-integrator` over the relation can be fetched using the utility function `get_azure_service_principal_info` available in the `AzureServicePrincipalRequirer` instance, which returns a dictionary:
+The latest Azure Service Principal connection information shared by the `azure-auth-integrator` over the relation can be fetched using the utility method `get_azure_service_principal_info()` available in the `AzureServicePrincipalRequirer` instance, which returns a dictionary:

 ```python
 	AzureServicePrincipalInfo = {